Vic Park Tunnel, New Zealand

 Pre-construction work on the project began in August 2009, while actual construction started in October 2009.

-Cut and cover technique is being used in the construction of the tunnel.
-It involves digging of a trench, lining it up and placing a concrete roof over the top.Furthermore, the roof will be covered with topsoil and returned as public open space.
-Construction of the tunnel will result in three additional northbound lanes between the viaduct and the Harbour Bridge, taking the total number to five.
-Five southbound lanes will also be laid along with a bus lane.
+Cut and cover technique was used in the construction of the tunnel.
+It involved digging of a trench, lining it up and placing a concrete roof over the top.
+Furthermore, the roof was covered with topsoil and returned as public open space.
+Construction of the tunnel resulted in three additional northbound lanes between the viaduct and the Harbour Bridge, taking the total number to five.
+Five southbound lanes were also laid along with a bus lane.

 Contractors

-New Zealand Transport Agency (NZTA) has selected V-Formation consortium to carry out the $440m Vic Park Tunnel project.
+New Zealand Transport Agency (NZTA) selected V-Formation consortium to carry out the $440m Vic Park Tunnel project.

 Project